 Awards include an 8-month stipend of $18,000 plus a 16-week (4-month) internship stipend of $8000 (total $26,000) to students enrolled full-time (Masters or PhD level) at the home institution of one of the CD mentors.
 Students are required to conduct research relevant to the goals of the CD training grant with one of the training grant supervisors listed on the Mentors page, to have a co-supervisor from the CD-Create network (organized after funding is awarded), to attend CD workshops and 3 professional development events, and to fulfill the 4-month internship with one of the Complex Dynamics internship partners, described under "Partners"; the internship is a required component of the graduate awards.
 Citizens of all countries are eligible for the CD-Create graduate awards.
 Further information on NSERC's eligibility requirements is available at http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp

 Instructions to applicants: Please examine carefully the research interests of the members in this network who can serve as supervisors and as internship partners.
 Detailed descriptions of research opportunities can be found at the websites of the Mentors (listed under Mentors page).
-We strongly recommend that applicants first contact the prospective supervisors via email to determine whether they are sponsoring trainees for autumn 2019 in the CD Training grant.
+We strongly recommend that applicants first contact the prospective supervisors via email to determine whether they are sponsoring trainees for autumn 2022 in the CD Training grant.
 Interviews with prospective internship partners are arranged after applicants accept the awards.
 Applicants are judged based on student's academic record; fit to CD training network themes; and balance across training themes.
 Some preference will be given to applicants whose proposal indicates a novel training experience compared with their current training environment.
-Due to the limited number of awards, each applicant can submit only one application.
+Due to the limited number of awards, each applicant and each supervisor can submit only one application.
 Les candidatures peuvent être soumises en français.